RevRastaPasta/RevRastaPasta/README.md

 - 👋 Hi, I’m @RevRastaPasta
 - 👀 Data Analysis, R Language, Python, SQL, Tableau, Power BI, AWS, and Azure Cloud Technologies.
-- 🌱 Currently learning more about R, Python, Power BI, and trying to get my AWS Solutions Architect Associate certification.
-- 💞️ Please let me know if you'd like to collaborate on a project.
 - 📫 https://www.linkedin.com/in/basil-munir-36739271/